Dear All,

-Perspectives on Science is a research seminar which brings together experts from the philosophy of science and several fields of science studies.
+Perspectives on Science is a research seminar that brings together experts from the philosophy of science and several fields of science studies.
 It is organized by TINT – Centre for Philosophy of Social Science at the University of Helsinki.
 More information about the seminar can be found on the TINT webpage https://tint.helsinki.fi.

-When: Monday 03.11.2025 from 2 to 4 pm (EEST, Helsinki time).
+When: Monday, 20.04.2026, from 2 to 4 pm (EEST, Helsinki time).

 Zoom link: Contact mirja-leena.zgurskaya@helsinki.fi for the Zoom link.